andrewferrier-ibm/fabric-boilerplate/README.md

 To make local development easier there is a script that will cleanup your environment, start the blockchain network and run the app.
 From your WORKSPACE/fabric-boilerplate folder:

-!Warning: this script removes all the docker containers that are running.
+*Warning*: this script removes all the docker containers that are running.
 If you are using docker for other applications as well at the moment and don't want to lose your container, don't run this script!

 > ./start.sh